US STOCKS-Futures hover at record levels as focus turns to tech earnings, Fed | Technology

 US STOCKS-Futures hover at record levels as focus turns to tech earnings, Fed

-U.S. stock index futures trod water on Tuesday as investors geared up for earnings reports from big technology companies while awaiting cues from the Federal Reserve on its monetary policy stance.
+U.S. stock index futures treaded water on Tuesday as investors geared up for earnings reports from big technology companies, while awaiting cues from the Federal Reserve on its monetary policy stance.

 Overall earnings for S&P 500 companies are expected to jump 33.3% in the first quarter from a year earlier, according to Refinitiv IBES data.
 The S&P 500 and the Nasdaq ended at record levels on Monday, with the tech-heavy Nasdaq completing a full recovery from its 11% correction that began in February.